BunEvie04/my-uca-notes/FinalMajorProject/Documentation/Development commentary template.md

 ```

 #### Improvements
-Based on the feedback given on the prototype project and its development journal, it is clear that the final project needs to have more research put into each mechanic alongside haveing more substance insirted for the players enjoyment.
+Based on the feedback given on the prototype project and its development journal, it is clear that the final project needs to have more research put into each mechanic alongside having more substance inserted for the players enjoyment.

 #### Idea Generation:
 > This section will focus on the ideas that will be added into the game, with new ideas being expanded upon within their relevant sections